 By David Diestel, Regional President, South, for FirstService Residential, as published in the Business Monday section of the Miami Herald

-There are 9.4 million Floridians living in communities governed by a condominium or homeowners association (HOA), paying nearly $10 billion annually to maintain their communities.* These associations are under the direction of an elected board of volunteer homeowners who make decisions that affect all residents of the community.
+There are 9.4 million Floridians living in communities governed by a condominium or homeowners association (HOA), paying nearly $10 billion annually to maintain their communities.* These associations are under the direction of an elected board of homeowners making decisions that affect all the residents of the community.

 Association board actions have a direct effect on the value of a home, community reputation and overall resident quality of life — factors that influence the desirability of the neighborhood.
 Yet, while much attention focuses on who will be our next president, significantly less attention is spent by homeowners on elections that will directly impact where and how they live: the vote for HOA and condo association board members.